BlackHorseFTW/Early_Disease_Detection_NLP_Model/README.md

 These examples illustrate how the model processes symptom descriptions to predict diseases and provides a confidence score to indicate the reliability of each prediction.

 ## Conclusion
+In conclusion, our disease prediction model effectively analyzes input symptoms to predict possible diseases and provides confidence scores to indicate the reliability of each prediction.
+By leveraging neural network technology and a comprehensive dataset, the model demonstrates promising accuracy in diagnosing various medical conditions.
+With its user-friendly interface and interpretable outputs, our model offers valuable insights for healthcare professionals and individuals seeking preliminary assessments of their health concerns.
+As we continue to refine and expand our model's capabilities, we aim to enhance its utility in facilitating early detection and personalized healthcare management

 ### Acknowledgements